rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "1 Corinthians 15:25"
     For he must reign, till he hath put all enemies under his feet.

+Note the subtle reference to *Genesis 3:15*, for Christ is the promised seed of Eve that will bruise the head of the serpent's seed.

-These surviving beasts are counted amongst the enemies of Christ.
+These beasts, the seeds of the serpent, are counted amongst the enemies of Christ.
 The beasts once had dominion, but their wordly dominion was taken away.
 And now in the *messianic age* they have no power over Christians.
 Instead they tempt and deceive.
-They are no longer worldly powers that oppress humans.
+They are no longer worldly powers.
 They are but powers of darkness, the absence of light and truth.